dd9jn/rfc4880bis/crypto-refresh.md

   If the string-to-key usage octet is 255 or another nonzero value (i.e., a symmetric-key encryption algorithm identifier), a two-octet checksum of the plaintext of the algorithm-specific portion (sum of all octets, mod 65536) is appended to plaintext and encrypted with it.
 (This is deprecated and SHOULD NOT be used, see below.)

 - If the string-to-key usage octet is zero, then a two-octet checksum of the algorithm-specific portion (sum of all octets, mod 65536).

+The details about storing algorithm-specific secrets above are summarized in {{secret-key-protection-details}}.

 Note that the version 5 packet format adds two count values to help parsing packets with unknown S2K or public key algorithms.